guidogg13/Eisi/README.md

+# Eisi — Open‑Source LLM Project by Guido (Age 12)

-Hi, I'm Guido, I'm 12 and this is my LLM project.
+Hi, I'm Guido, I'm 12 years old, and this is my LLM project.

-This is **Eisi**, an open-source AI designed to help you organize your appointments.
+**Eisi** is an open‑source AI model designed for experimentation, learning, and creativity.
-It's still in alpha, so performance is limited and not guaranteed to work in every situation.
+It is currently in **alpha**, so performance is limited and not guaranteed to work in every situation.

-> 🗣️ Eisi can now speak English!
+> 🗣️ Eisi now supports Italian!

 ---

 ## ⚠️ Important Notes

-- The dataset is focused only on organizing appointments.
-- General-purpose use is not recommended yet.
+- Eisi now uses a **multi‑purpose dataset**, not limited to a single task.
-- The model is incomplete and still experimental.
+- The model is still incomplete and experimental.
-- This project is open-source.
+- This project is fully open‑source.
 - To run Eisi correctly, you must download all files or clone the repository.
 Missing files will cause errors.
 - Eisi must be run on **Python 3.13.0**.
 Other versions are not supported and may cause unexpected behavior.